just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/index.md

 ## When to Submit a Contributor Proposal

 Once a contributor proposal has been boosted, the proposal takes approximately 7 days to pass.
-With this time-frame in mind, a contributor should submit their proposal on Alchemy one week before she intends to be compensated for her work.
-It is the contributor’s responsibility to submit her contributor proposals in a timely manner, and keep track of what she has been paid.
+With this time-frame in mind, a contributor should submit their proposal on Alchemy one week before they intend to be compensated for their work.
+It is the contributor’s responsibility to submit their contributor proposals in a timely manner, and keep track of what they have been paid.

 ## Contributor Proposal Format -- What to Include